-After the entry into force of Solvency II regulations, the SOLUNION Group calculates its Solvency Capital Requirements (SCR) in accordance with standard formula requirements.
+After the entry into force of Solvency II regulations, the Solunion Group calculates its Solvency Capital Requirements (SCR) in accordance with standard formula requirements.
 For the main risk categories, this total SCR is considered an excellent measurement tool for determining the Group's risk exposure, as it recognises the capital charge corresponds to key risks (such as underwriting, market, and credit risk).

-As explained below, the Group's exposure to other risks not included in the SCR calculation using the standard formula (risk of liquidity, technical provisions, business continuity, compliance, reputational and outsourcing) are not considered significant, since the Group applies effective measures to manage and mitigate them.
+As explained below in sections C.4 and C.6, the Group's exposure to other risks not included in the SCR calculation using the standard formula (risk of liquidity, technical provisions, business continuity, compliance, reputational and outsourcing) are not considered significant, since the Group applies effective measures to manage and mitigate them.

-As indicated in regulations, the SCR corresponds to the Group's equity for limiting the probability of bankruptcy to one case per 200, or that the Group is still 99.5% able to meet its commitments to insurance beneficiaries and policyholders during the following year.
+As indicated in regulations, the SCR corresponds to the Group's equity for limiting the probability of bankruptcy to one case per 200 years, or that the Group is still 99.5% able to meet its commitments to insurance beneficiaries and policyholders during the following year.

-After the analysis carried out, it is concluded that the risk modules of the standard formula that apply to society are the following:
+After the analysis carried out, it is concluded that the risk modules of the standard formula that apply to Group are the following: